Wyoming Winter Weather Awareness Day

-Stay Inside: When using alternate heat from a fireplace, wood stove, space heater, etc., use fire safeguards and properly ventilate.
+Stay Inside: When using alternate heat from a fireplace, wood stove, space heater (see portable electric safety tips below if plan on using), etc., use fire safeguards and properly ventilate.

 Move animals to sheltered areas:Shelter belts, properly laid out and oriented, are better protection for cattle than confining shelters, such as sheds.

 See info graphics below for more cold weather safety tips for you pets and animals.

 During Winter Storms Have an Emergency Preparedness Kit Available At Your Home or Workplace: